 - Bolometer arrays based on the Transition Edge Sensors (TES) technology and multiplexed readout.

 - Kinetic Inductance Detectors (KIDs), a new path towards large detector arrays: this new detection technique uses the variation of kinetic inductance of a superconductor when it absorbs a photon flux.
 Their advantages are the following: (i) they are relatively simple to fabricate, (ii) the readout electronics is inherently multiplexed allowing for a large number of detectors (of the order of 1000 or more) to be readout with a single wire and (iii) the intrinsic sensitivity could theoretically be very high.
 We propose to couple these new detectors with the current developments made for TESs.
 Within 2 years, a demonstrator of some 100s KIDs will be realized, fully compatible with the QUBIC requirements.
 The number of detectors will be further improved to reach some thousands of KIDs within 10 years.

 - Realization of receiver horns based on the platelets technology.

 3. Understanding the nature of Dark Energy

 The other sub-work package has a different timeline: it concerns the analysis of data of experiments searching for the nature of dark energy.
 They are based on large scale surveys which require to store and analyse massive amounts of data.
-The François Arago Centre, together with the IN2P3 computing centre in Lyons, will play a significant role in this challenging task.
-The work proposed will be first to identify what will be the exact need for data storage and processing (2011-2014) and then to participate in setting up an international centre for dark energy, as already planned in the US by the LSST collaboration (2015-2020).
+The François Arago Centre, together with the IN2P3 computing centre in Lyons, plays a significant role in this challenging task.
+The work is to identify what will be the exact need for data storage and processing (2011-2014) and then to participate in setting up an international centre for dark energy, as already planned in the US by the LSST collaboration (2015-2020).